 The brothers have produced some of the most envy-inducing addresses across the globe.
 Usually with a feature’s list to match.

-Candy & Candy, have re-defined the prime property markets in London, Russia and Monaco.
+Candy & Candy interiors, have re-defined the prime property markets in London, Russia and Monaco.
 The brothers have created a new class of property, called super-prime.

 Driven by the pursuit of perfection, the interior design house continue to create some of the finest properties available.
 Known for their attention to even the tiniest of detail, the brothers have become world famous for their style of interior design.